 Learn about what Gantt chart software is here.

-Pros Of Gantt Chart Software
+Benefits of Gantt Chart Software

-The Most Important Features of Gantt Chart Software
+Key Features of Gantt Chart Software

 - Customizability: The chart should be fully editable and customizable.
 It must include color-coding capabilities, as well as the ability to add, edit, and customize task names, descriptions, and milestones.
 The ability to add notes to tasks and dependencies is also a plus.

 - Shareability: It should have an export function and other sharing capabilities, as well as collaboration features that enable simultaneous editing by multiple people.
+Sometimes, an executive wants to see the Gantt chart on a slide.
+Be ready to make that happen.

 - Tracking: It should allow you to track tasks across milestones, statuses, durations, and projects.